Our team has deep, specialized experience supporting your organization’s back-office knowledge management tools and practices.

 We don’t just write assessments, sending your team off on their own to implement new practices, products, and paradigms.
 We work with you, investing in the development of your staff, and partnering with you to transform your knowledge management program to improve outcomes for your teams.

-Additionally, we work with a loose affiliation of a large number of specialized consultants who bring with them deep capability and experience with just about anything we'll encounter within your environment.
+Additionally, we work with a loose affiliation of a large number of experts who bring with them deep capability and experience with just about anything we'd possibly encounter within your environment.
 We're able to bring these specialized talents to bear to support needs as unique as yours.